Skip to content

 Call via PowerShell Script

-Follow the steps below to run an extraction using a PowerShell script that calls the command line tool xu.exe.
+To run an extraction using a PowerShell script that calls the command line tool xu.exe:

 1. Define the following variables: